v12technology/fluxtion-examples-old/README.md

 </settings>
 ```
 -
-    * If preferred the path can be hardcoded in the pom.xml for the plugin
+    * If preferred the path to fluxtion executable can be hardcoded in the pom.xml for the example.

 ### Running the core examples ###